meshcentral-community/meshbook/README.md

     command: 'echo "{{ var1 }}"'
 ```

-It is also possible to target a single device, as seen in: [here](./examples/echo.yaml).<br>
+It is also possible to target a single device, as seen in: [here](./examples/apt_update_example.yaml).<br>

 ### Variables:

-Variables are done by replacing the placeholders just before the runtime.<br>
+Variables are done by replacing the placeholders just before the runtime (the Python program does this, not you).<br>
 So if you have var1 declared, then the value of that declaration is placed wherever it finds {{ var1 }}.<br>
 This is done to imitate popular methods.
-See below [from the example](./examples/variable_example.yaml).<br>
+See below [from the example](./examples/variable_usage_example.yaml).<br>

 ### Tasks: